Merck/Halyard/docs/usage.md

 * **Repository ID** - is mandatory and may correspond to the HBase table name
 * **Repository title** - is optional
-* **HBase Table Name** - may be left empty when the table name corresponds to the Rpository ID
+* **HBase Table Name** - may be left empty when the table name corresponds to the Repository ID
 * **Create HBase Table if missing** - table presplit bits are ignored in case the table is not created
 * **HBase Table presplit bits** - keep the default 0 unless you expect a very big dataset
 * **Use Halyard Push Evaluation Strategy** - may be set to false to fallback to the default RDF4J Evaluation Strategy implementation